geektao1024/colormagic/README.md

 You can find the available public API endpoints [here](https://colormagic.app/api).

 Please note: This API may be removed or changed at anytime, without warning.
 Use at your own risk.

 ## <a name="contribute">❤️ Contribute</a>

-Feel free to suggest fixes or help with new features! ss所属
+Feel free to suggest fixes or help with new features! ss